mercadopago/devsite-docs/guides/resources/consult-payment-methods.en.md

 | Checkout Pro | ✔ | ✔ | | | ✔ | | | |
 | Checkout API | ✔ | ✔ | | | ✔ | | | |

-Based on the previous information, below are detailed which payment methods are not available by country.
+Based on the previous information, below we detail which payment methods are available/unavailable by country.

 ### Argentina